 Handling Summer’s Challenges

-For some Veterans, fun summer activities — like cookouts, fireworks, parties, and sports — may also bring on stress, discomfort, or challenging memories.
+For some Veterans, fun summer activities may also bring on stress, discomfort, or challenging memories.
 Here are a few situations to be mindful of over the next few months and some helpful advice so you can make the most out of your summer.

 Loud Noises or Fireworks

-Most Americans will find themselves at a Fourth of July gathering this summer.
-And, while setting off fireworks may be a deep-rooted, good-natured tradition, loud noises may also be reminders of combat that trigger uneasiness and discomfort in you.
+Many Americans may find themselves at a Fourth of July gathering this summer.
+And, while setting off fireworks may be a good-natured tradition, loud noises may also be reminders of combat that trigger uneasiness and discomfort in you.

 “Anytime fireworks go off, a lot of people look at it like, ‘Oh, pretty, Fourth of July, patriotic,’” says Roshelle, a U.S. Army Veteran who served in Iraq.
 “But I look at that and still think, ‘OK, here are these missiles coming in. … It’s still unnerving.”

 Fortunately, there are tools and techniques that can help with these stressful situations.
 This Independence Day, try these techniques so you can enjoy time with your family and friends:

 - Communicate with family and friends if you’re ready.
 Begin by letting people know when certain places or activities make you uncomfortable.

 - Try grounding yourself by focusing on details of your surroundings or neutral physical sensations, such as the feeling of your feet on the floor.